 The North Carolina Industrial Commission recommends taking the following steps to initially secure your workers’ compensation eligibility:

 In addition to the above steps, you also must fill out a Form 18 and submit it to the Industrial Commission to begin the claims process.
 Your employer will then fill out and submit Form 19 to the commission.
-An experienced workers’ compensation attorney can help you with the claims process and advocate for your right to benefits.
+An experienced Charlotte workers compensation lawyer can help you with the claims process and advocate for your right to benefits.